FL0D3V/c-calc/README.md

 # c-calc

-A simple terminal calculator written in C that can parse a given mathematical expression and evaluate it according to the rules of mathematics.
+A simple linux terminal calculator written in C which can parse a given mathematical expression and evaluate it.

 ## Math rules